 15. The Universe made me too successful for the "poor starving" artists/healers, but not successful enough for the millionaire club.

 The spiritual teachers and leaders of the world say: you are enough, you are loved, you belong.
 Really, Universe?!?
-Really?!?
-I doesn't freakin' feel like it :P
+I doesn't look nor feel feel like it.

 Google it, there is no "Non-belonging" club for non-conformists, X-men/X-women, rebels and misfits to belong to.
 And even if there was, the wound of not belonging is already so deep, so wide, and gushing so much blood that no non-belonger would sign up for the club.